 Smoothbeam is also used as an “active acne” treatment.
 Double benefits of lessening active acne lesions – which helps prevent future scarring – and scar reduction are provided in the same treatment.
 Another new system for active acne that many patients are benefiting from is Isolaz which cleanses the pores by suction and kills bacteria with special light.

 VBeam: Taking the Red out of Acne Scars

 The combination of VBeam and SmoothBeam lasers are commonly used during the same session to improve acne scars.
 There is no down-time for either SmoothBeam or VBeam laser treatments.
-Procedures are nearly painless…the laser pulse feels somewhat similar to the light “snap” of a rubber band.
+Procedures are generally very tolerable and laser pulses are only microseconds long…the laser pulse feels somewhat similar to the light “snap” of a rubber band.